28raining/trgmc/README.md

 # Done
+Show finish date
+show padlock in boxes which are locked increase gap between areas add a blurb
+- yearly plot should show sum of taxes (not just monthly) Mobile start date arrangement
+Show total interest saved by overpaying
+Move time reducde box to other grid show interest saved by overpaying
+- double check maths against other sites
+Down payment can’t be 0?
+Time reduced box is too big on phone
+Inputs should be numbers only
 - tax should reduce if loan length decreases
 -- google analytics
 -- Add footer with ym name and link to git